-Once a CVA map is adopted under the Coastal Management SEPP, clause 12 of the SEPP will apply to land identified on that map as CVA.
-Clause 12 states:
+Once a Coastal Vulnerability Area map for a local government area is adopted under the SEPP, section 2.9 of the SEPP will apply to land identified on that map as a Coastal Vulnerability Area.
+Section 2.9 states:

-Development consent must not be granted to development on land that is within the area identified as "coastal vulnerability area" on the Coastal Vulnerability Area Map unless the consent authority is satisfied that:
+Development consent must not be granted to development on land that is within the area identified Vulnerability Area Map unless the consent authority is satisfied that:

-- (a) if the proposed development comprises the erection of a building or works-the building or works are engineered to withstand current and projected coastal hazards for the design life of the building or works, and - (b) the proposed development: - is not likely to alter coastal processes to the detriment of the natural environment or other land, and - (ii) is not likely to reduce the public amenity, access to and use of any beach, foreshore, rock platform or headland adjacent to the proposed development, and - (iii) incorporates appropriate measures to manage risk to life and public safety from coastal hazards, and - (c) measures are in place to ensure that there are appropriate responses to, and management of, anticipated coastal processes and current and future coastal hazards.
+- (a) if the proposed development comprises the erection of a building or works-the building or works are engineered to withstand current and projected coastal hazards for the design life of the building or works, and - (b) the proposed development: - (i) is not likely to alter coastal processes to the detriment of the natural environment or other land, and - (ii) is not likely to reduce the public amenity, access to and use of any beach, foreshore, rock platform or headland adjacent to the proposed development, and - (iii) incorporates appropriate measures to manage risk to life and public safety from coastal hazards, and - (c) measures are in place to ensure that there are appropriate responses to, and management of, anticipated coastal processes and current and future coastal hazards.

-The matters listed in clause 12 are specifically aimed at strengthening the level of assessment of proposed development on CVA land, in keeping with the levels of risk in developing that land, and to significantly reduce uncertainty about current and future coastal risks on that land.
+The matters listed in section 2.9 are specifically aimed at strengthening the level of assessment of proposed development on lands categorised as part of the Coastal Vulnerability Area, in keeping with the levels of risk in developing that land, and to significantly reduce uncertainty about current and future coastal risks on that land.